aravindhan11/GraphQl/README.md

 # GraphQl
-#this project includes JSON server which act as web services, to run json server please use the below command
+#this project includes JSON server which act as MOCK web services, to run json server please use the below command
 - npm run json:server
 - serve at : http:localhost:3000